robmurray/experimentsinspark/README.md

 # experimentsonspark
 exploratory development on Spark.
 Using java scala and python.

+**<i>The purpose of this project was to get a feel for setting up a spark development environment.
+This has been accompished.
+No further work will be done on this repo however I'll leave the repo up incase it is of use to others</i>**

 ## Initial thoughts
 It appears development on spark will end up being a combination of working in the shell (interactive mode) and in an IDE to write the application code. i.e. test out the idea in the shell then convert into app code.